qubitsec/plura/philosophy/en/README.md

 ![Zero Trust Architecture](https://github.com/qubitsec/plura/blob/main/philosophy/img/zta_architecture.jpg)

+PLURA-XDR is a platform that vertically integrates and further develops the Zero Trust concept.
+Specifically, PLURA-XDR provides the following core elements of ZTA:

+- **Activity Logs**
+  It records all activities occurring within the network and systems in detail, enabling real-time monitoring and analysis of anomalies.
+This allows for early detection and response to potential threats.

+- **Integrated Security Information and Event Management (SIEM) System**
+  It centrally collects and correlates various security events, allowing rapid and accurate responses to complex threats.
+The SIEM system integrates with activity logs to enhance security intelligence.

-**PLURA-XDR** is a platform that vertically integrates and further develops this Zero Trust concept.
-It provides a system that intelligently defends an organization's assets by tracking and automatically blocking all activities before and after security incidents, based on multi-stage verification and continuous monitoring for data and system protection.
-Additionally, it reduces the complexity of security processes and maximizes response efficiency by managing various security products within a single integrated platform.
+Through these features, PLURA-XDR continuously verifies all access within and outside the network, tracking and automatically blocking all activities before and after security incidents.
+Furthermore, it provides an intelligent defense framework that protects an organization’s assets, reducing the complexity of security processes and maximizing response efficiency.

 ---